-This interactive workshop, run by Cyrenians Mediation and Support Service and Focus Ireland, will facilitate a discussion with experienced mediators and ask how we can shed light on seemingly dark situations.
+This interactive workshop, run by Cyrenians Mediation and Support Service and Focus Ireland, facilitated a discussion with experienced mediators and asked how we can shed light on seemingly dark situations.
 What do we mean when we say we use listening, understanding and hope in what can feel like very complex situations to help families reconnect?

 Works with the homeless and those at risk of homelessness

 Young peoples' experience, the pandemic and life chances

 Director of Health Jo Bibby leads the The Health Foundation’s strategy to create the opportunities for everyone to lead a healthy life.
 She worked in health at local and national level for 25 years, including ten years at the Department of Health.
 Jo is a trustee at the Centre for Homelessness Impact and a non-executive director at Rotherham NHS Foundation Trust.
 This event included a Q&A with our audience.

 Power of the Heart: A Conversation with Alan Spence

 Award-winning poet, novelist and playwright Alan Spence (It's Colours, They Are Fine, The Magic Flute, Way To Go, Glasgow Zen) was joined in conversation by guest host Colin Waters, SCCR Digital Media and Content Manager.
 The former Edinburgh Makar discussed creativity, peace, and meditation, and read from his own work and others on the theme of 'reconnection'.
 The event included a Q&A.

 Former Edinburgh Makar